In This Section

 The U1 building will be U-shaped with an open courtyard to Woodland Avenue that provides opportunities for interaction and collaboration—key facets of an overall campus master plan to activate Woodland Avenue.
 The ends of each of the U wing will feature two active, ground floor retail locations.
 One wing will provide needed multiuse classrooms that will replace ones the University will lose when a campus building, Alumni Hall, is eventually razed, while the other wing will serve as Residence Life offices and staff apartments.
 The upper floors of the new residence hall will contain double-occupancy rooms with private baths.
 Lounges, study spaces, and laundry amenities are strategically located throughout each floor.

-The University has been working closely with nationally recognized partners from Philadelphia-based Campus Apartments as well as Design Collective to oversee the details for each phase of planning and development, while campus master-plan specialists Sasaki Associates played a large role in helping to conceptualize the activate Woodland Avenue strategy.
+The University worked closely with local and nationally recognized partners to oversee the details for each phase of planning and development, while campus master-plan specialists Sasaki Associates played a large role in helping to conceptualize the activate Woodland Avenue strategy.

 “The new first-year residence hall is the first of a multiphase effort to improve the quality of our housing and learning facilities to enhance interaction and collaboration at the University and to attract more students to our institution,” said Dan Severino, director of facilities at University of the Sciences.
 “Through this project, we also strive to energize this corridor of Woodland Avenue and further integrate our campus and University with our neighboring community.
 The retail and public space will create a new hub within the community, which will benefit the neighborhood for years to come.”